 This cartoon shows 'Brewer Rabbit' running into the 'continuance' hole, pursued by dogs representing New Zealand's 'dry' electorates.
-While Brewer Rabbit is in a beer barrel, his pursuers are depicted with water pumps and teapots, symbols of the temperance movement.
+While Brewer Rabbit is in a beer barrel, his pursuers wear water pumps and teapots, symbols of the temperance movement.
 The cartoon dates from the 1910s, when the prohibition vote was strong and growing.
-Between 1894 and 1908, 12 electorates voted for no-licence, becoming 'dry'.
-These included Eden, Ohinemuri, Wellington Suburbs, Masterton and Grey Lynn, all shown in pursuit of Brewer Rabbit.
+Between 1894 and 1908, 12 electorates voted for no-licence and went 'dry'.
+They included Eden, Ohinemuri, Wellington Suburbs, Masterton and Grey Lynn, all shown in pursuit of Brewer Rabbit.

 Using this item